facebookexperimental/MIRAI/documentation/Linux.md

 ./setup.sh
 ```

-If you rebuilt the Z3 binaries yourself, copy it to the `./binaries` directory.

-Then build and install MIRAI into cargo, using the RUSTFLAGS variable to tell the linker where to find z3.
+Then build and install MIRAI into cargo:
 ```
-RUSTFLAGS='-Clink-arg=-L./binaries -Clink-arg=-lstdc++' cargo install  --path ./checker
+cargo install  --path ./checker
 ```

 ## Contributing to MIRAI